David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 	# Example task to call call_GQL API with custom input
 	{"task" : "GQL", "input" : "mutation OptimiseDatabase { optimiseDatabase }", "minutes" : 0},

-	# Example task to call a python script
+	# Example task to call a python script.
+When this task is executed, the keyword <plugin_path> is replaced by filemonitor.py current directory.
 	{"task" : "python", "script" : "<plugin_path>test_script_hello_world.py", "args" : "--MyArguments Hello", "minutes" : 0},

 	# Example task to execute a command